Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Drug Testing

 If an employee or applicant tests positive for alcohol or controlled, dangerous substances, Maryland law imposes a duty on the employer to notify that employee or applicant.
-Id. at § 17-214(c)(2).
-An employer must notify an employee or applicant of a positive result either within 30 days of the test date, or seven days from the date of the positive result.
+Md.
+Code, Health-Gen. § 17-214(c)(2).
+An employer must notify an employee or applicant of a positive result within 30 days of the test date.
 Id.
-The required notice must be provided either in-person or by certified mail Id.
+The required notice must be provided either in person or by certified mail.
+Id.

 Meal Breaks